zslhg903/NINA/NINA/Documentation/NINA.md

 18. **Dither RA Only**
     - Enables dithering in the RA axis only
 19. **Settle Time after resume**
-    - The time NINA should wait after a dithering process until it starts the next capture
+    - The time N.I.N.A. should wait after a dithering process until it starts the next capture
 20. **PHD2 History Size**
-    - The amount of PHD2 guide values NINA will save in the History of the [PHD2 Tab](#tabs--phd2)
+    - The amount of PHD2 guide values N.I.N.A. will save in the History of the [PHD2 Tab](#tabs--phd2)
 21. **PHD2 History Size (Imaging)**
-    - The amount of PHD2 guide values NINA will save in the history of the [PHD2 Panel](#panels--guider)
+    - The amount of PHD2 guide values N.I.N.A. will save in the history of the [PHD2 Panel](#panels--guider)

 ---